cs480x-21c/03-Experiment/README.md

 **Tech Achievements**
  - Implemented a server/hosted backend that allowed each participant to add their results as they were filling it out
+    - Implemented every experiment as a react component (modular design, can add/remove graphs in the future)
- - Implemented a live stats update vis where we could update as more results came in
+ - Implemented a live stats update vis where we could refresh as more results came in
     - Handcoded the 95% confident bootstrap algorithm in js so that we could do this
- -

-- Produce a README with figures that shows the visualizations you tested and results, ordered by best performance to worst performance.
-Follow the modern Cleveland-McGill figure below -- though note that using names instead of icons is fine.
-- To obtain the ranking, calculate and report the average log2Error for each visualization across all trials and participants.
-This should be straightforward to do in a spreadsheet.
-- Use Bootstrapped 95\% confidence intervals for your error upper and lower bounds.
-Include these in your figures.
-Bootstrapped confidence intervals are easily implemented in R + ggplot2 using the `stat_summary` geom.
-You can also use Excel, Python, or many many other tools.
-Bootstrapped 95% CIs are **very** useful in modern experiment practice.
-- Include example images of each visualization as they appeared in your experiment (i.e. if you used a pie chart show the actual pie chart you used in the experiment along with the markings, not an example from Google Images).

-GitHub Details
----

-- Fork the GitHub Repository.
-You now have a copy associated with your username.
-- Make changes to index.html to fulfill the project requirements.
-- Make sure your "master" branch matches your "gh-pages" branch.
-See the GitHub Guides referenced above if you need help.
-- Edit this README.md with a link to your gh-pages site: e.g. http://YourUsernameGoesHere.github.io/Experiment/index.html
-- Replace this file (README.md) with your writeup and Design/Technical achievements.
-- To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.
-- Name your submission using the following scheme:
+PR NAME:
 ```
-a3-FirstLastnameMember1-FirstLastnameMember2-FirstLastnameMember3-...
+a3-KennyRhodes-PaulMara-RachelSallie-LucasFernandes
 ```